judesmed/Exquisite-corpse-JuliendeSmedt/README.md

 # The Little hungy mouse
 that did ate too much chees

-and had to go doctor cat
+and had to go doctor cat :cat:

 who ate Ms Mouse

-End
-test
+but then realised that he did ate to much

+so had to go to doctor dog

+who ate doctor cat :dog: